mkoohafkan/mkoohafkan.github.io/_posts/2020-05-16-generating-networks-from-rasters-with-r.md

 ---
 layout:     post
 title:      Generating networks from rasters with R
-date:       2020-01-30 20:00:00
+date:       2020-05-16 23:15:00
 summary:    Making networks out of rasters turned out to be trivial with R.
 categories: codemonkey r graph-theory
 commentIssueId: 44
 ---

-I've been doing a lot of work with networks and graph theory over the years, both for work and as a central component of my dissertation.
-I've been doing some work with
+I've been doing a lot of work with networks and graph theory over the years, both for my job at DWR and as a central component of my dissertation.
+I've been doing some stuff with
 [spatial graphs](https://en.wikipedia.org/wiki/Spatial_network)
 as part of an analysis of salmonid habitat in the [Russian River estuary](https://www.sonomawater.org/russian-river-estuary),